JetBrains/intellij-sdk-docs/topics/tutorials/build_system/deployment.md

 or uploaded to a [custom plugin repository](update_plugins_format.md).

 ## Providing Your Personal Access Token to Gradle
-To deploy a plugin to the JetBrains Plugins Repository, you need to supply your Personal Access Token, which you can find on your profile page, in [My Tokens](https://plugins.jetbrains.com/author/me/tokens) section.
+To deploy a plugin to the JetBrains Marketplace, you need to supply your Personal Access Token, which you can find on your profile page, in [My Tokens](https://plugins.jetbrains.com/author/me/tokens) section.

 To create a new token, provide its name and click the <control>Generate Token</control> button.
 A new token will be created and displayed right below.